Representing Executives in Employment Law Matters Minneapolis, Minnesota

 Many executives at every stage of their employment relationship trust Schaefer Halleen to provide them with “state of the art” legal advice, and, more importantly, to aggressively advocate for them when difficult issues arise.
 As a result, the Firm has developed a deep expertise in effectively navigating through the legal issues often faced by executives.
 This includes ensuring that initial contracts are clear and provide security in the event difficult issues arise, to advising executives when they either raise complaints or are asked to participate in workplace investigations, and advocating for them when difficult employment issues arise and they seek to make a transition to their next professional opportunity with ample severance pay.

-Successfully representing executives requires an intimate knowledge of the variables in executive compensation packages, including equity awards, “key” employee benefits and perks, the rights and obligations which come with deferred compensation, and the essential terms which should come with any executive “exit” package or severance package.
+Successfully representing executives in Minnesota requires an intimate knowledge of the variables in executive compensation packages, including equity awards, “key” employee benefits and perks, the rights and obligations which come with deferred compensation, and the essential terms which should come with any executive “exit” package or severance package.
 Our exit package or severance package reviews are therefore efficient, and ensure that our clients get reasonable value in transition pay given the circumstances of the separation and their level at the organization, and that any restrictive covenants are eliminated or minimized.